-LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped three-tenths of a cent today to $3.562, one day after decreasing two-tenths of a cent.
+LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped two-tenths of a cent today to $3.221 after rising one-tenth of a cent for two consecutive days.

-The average price is 1.1 cents less than one week ago and 3.5 cents lower than one month ago but 20.8 cents more than one year ago, according to figures from the AAA and Oil Price Information Service.
-It has dropped 5.3 cents since the start of the year.
+The average price is six-tenths of a cent less than one week ago and 45.5 cents lower than one year ago but 2 cents more than one month ago, according to figures from the AAA and Oil Price Information Service.
+It has decreased 39.4 cents since the start of the year.

 Photo: Getty Images